xipmeqq/human-tools/README.md

 # tea-chunk-js

-`tea-chunk-js` is a lightweight utility function for splitting arrays into chunks of a specified size.
-It's designed to be simple and straightforward, similar to the `_.chunk` function in lodash, but as a standalone module with no dependencies, making it perfect for projects where you want to keep your bundle size small.
+`tea-chunk-js` is designed to be simple and straightforward, similar to the `_.chunk` function in lodash, but as a standalone module with no dependencies, making it perfect for projects where you want to keep your bundle size small.

 ## Installation